Indicia-Team/indicia-docs/administrating/warehouse/modules/workflow.rst

 participate in each group.
 That allows you to have different behaviour depending on the website that the record was entered into, e.g. a sensitivity rule might only apply in a regional dataset.

-In the copied file, replace "NNSIP" with the code you'd like to give your group of rules which will allow you to identify it in the user interface.
+The example config file demonstrates setting up a group of workflow rules called NNSIP, which is administered by admins of website_id 2.
+Websites 2, 3 and 4 will all have their records affected by rules in this workflow group when they are submitted.
+To replace this with your own workflow group configuration, replace "NNSIP" with the code you'd like to give your group of rules which will allow you to identify it in the user interface.
 Set `owner_website_id` to the website ID which administers this group; users who are admins of this website will be able to administer the rules.
 Set `member_website_ids` to an array of all the websites which will participate in the set of rules